Obstetric fistula: Physical

 The most direct consequence of an obstetric fistula is the constant leakage of urine, feces, and blood as a result of a hole that forms between the vagina and bladder or rectum.
 This leaking has both physical and societal penalties.
 The acid in the urine, feces, and blood causes severe burn wounds on the legs from the continuous dripping.
 Nerve damage that can result from the leaking can cause women to struggle with walking and eventually lose mobility.
 In an attempt to avoid the dripping, women limit their intake of water and liquid, which can ultimately lead to dangerous cases of dehydration.
 Ulceration and infections can persist, as well as kidney disease and kidney failure, which can each lead to death.
 Further, only a quarter of women who develop a fistula in their first birth are able to have a living baby, and therefore have minuscule chances of conceiving a healthy baby later on.
-Some women, due to obstetric fistulae and other complications from childbirth, do not survive.
+Some, due to obstetric fistulae and other complications from childbirth, do not survive.